Ishaan-Rai09/NeuroSync-Updated/README.md

    npm run dev
    ```

-**Note for Development**: NeuroSync includes fallback functionality with simulated AI responses when the LLaMA model is not available.
+**Note for Development**:
+- NeuroSync includes fallback functionality with simulated AI responses when the LLaMA model is not available.
+- Timeout thresholds can be adjusted in `local-ai-middleware.js` if you experience timeout issues on slower hardware.

 ## Prerequisites